Services

 If you have any specific queries then feel free to contact me at ryan@rjlneuro.co.uk or you can book an initial consultation now.

 The initial consultation is free and will take <30 minutes.
-It is an opportunity for me to get a bit of an understanding of what you are looking for and why.
+It is an opportunity for me to get an understanding of what you are looking for and why.
 I will ask some questions to get an idea about whether my service would be suitable for you.
-This will include some very brief screening questions about symptoms of Autism or ADHD, some questions about any comorbidities and (such as learning disabilities, severe mental health difficulties, high levels of risk).
+This will include some very brief screening questions about symptoms of Autism or ADHD, some questions about any comorbidities and (such as learning disabilities, severe mental health difficulties) and a brief risk/safeguarding assessment.

 If we decide that one of my services will be appropriate for you, we will arrange a date to complete a full assessment of ADHD or autism.